 On Holy Saturday, the Eternal Flame is brought to Greece by military jet, and is distributed to waiting Priests who carry it to their local churches.
 The event is always televised and if there’s a threat of bad weather or a delay, the entire country agonizes until the flame arrives safely.
 On the morning of Holy Saturday, preparations begin for the next day’s Easter feast.
 Dishes that can be prepared in advance are made, and the traditional “magiritsa” soup is prepared, which will be eaten after the midnight service, to break the fast.

 The midnight Service of the Resurrection is an occasion attended by everyone who is able, including children, each holding a white candle.
 Special candles made for Easter are called “labatha” and are often given as gifts to children from their parents or God-parents.
-These candles can be lavishly decorated with favorite children’s heroes or storybook characters, and may be as much as three feet tall, but the candle itself is usually white.
+These candles can be lavishly decorated with favorite children’s heroes or storybook characters, but the candle itself is usually white.
 These candles are only used for one Easter midnight service.

 Crowds are so big that churches fill to overflowing as anticipation mounts.
 Shortly before midnight, all lights are extinguished and churches are lit only by the Eternal Flame on the altar.
 When the clock passes midnight, the Priest calls out “Christos Anesti” (Christ is risen), and passes the flame, the light of the Resurrection, to those nearest him.
 The flame is then passed from person to person, and it isn’t long before the church and courtyard are filled with flickering candlelight.
 The night air is filled with the singing of the Byzantine Chant “Christos Anesti” and the “fili tis Agapis” (kiss of Agape) and wishes are exchanged.
 As is the custom, as soon as “Christos Anesti” is called out, church bells ring joyously non-stop, ships in ports all over Greece sound their horns, floodlights are lit on large buildings, and great and small displays of fireworks and noisemakers are set off.